 Did this restaurant operate at high-risk by not having adequate security systems and procedures?

-There are unanswered questions whether the video system was operational or if the former employee still had the key to the back door.
+There are unanswered questions about whether the video system was operational or if the former employee still had the key to the back door.

 - Why was the manager scheduled to open the restaurant alone at 4 am?